Skyline Cellular Elevator Emergency Phone Solution

 • Does an elevator need a dedicated cellular phone line?

-Elevators do require dedicated cellular phone lines.
-Kings III’s Skyline Cellular Solution allows for cellular cost savings that work around the requirement of a dedicated cellular phone line.
+Elevators do require a dedicated phone line for communication, and Kings III’s Skyline Cellular Solution offers cost-saving alternatives by working around the need for a traditional dedicated cellular phone line.

-In order for emergency phones to work, they must have priority access to a two-way communication path, typically in the form of a traditional phone line or a cellular connection.
-This does not necessitate a dedicated communication path (a dedicated phone line).
-However, if an emergency phone is set up to share its communication path with other devices, you must utilize smart consolidation technology to do so.
-This enables multiple emergency phones to operate simultaneously.
-We have agreements with multiple carriers — often at a lower cost than you would find if you were to buy the line yourself.
-Our solution is turnkey and so we provide the hardware and access to the cellular signal, no need for the client to sign up with a wireless carrier for another monthly bill.
+For emergency phones to function, they must have priority access to a two-way communication path, whether through a traditional phone line or a cellular emergency call box.
+This does not always require a dedicated communication path.
+If an emergency phone shares its line with other devices, smart consolidation technology is needed to ensure multiple phones can operate simultaneously.
+Kings III partners with multiple carriers, often at lower costs, and provides a turnkey solution—including hardware and cellular signal access—eliminating the need for clients to sign up for additional wireless service.

 • What are POTS lines used for?

-POTS (Plain Old Telephone Service) lines use traditional analog phone services with old-fashioned copper wires to generate power and connectivity to the telephone service provider's central switching system.
-While still effective, it is considered a more dated means to an end.
+POTS (Plain Old Telephone Service) lines rely on traditional analog phone services with old-fashioned copper wires to provide power and connectivity to the telephone service provider's central switching system.
+While still effective, this method is becoming outdated as more modern solutions, such as the cellular emergency call box, offer greater flexibility and efficiency for emergency communication needs.

 • Is wiring required for a cellular elevator phone?

-Yes, while we typically think of cellular and wireless as interchangeable, that is not the case for emergency phones.
-While the signal enters the building in a “wireless” fashion, there is copper wiring required to connect the dial tone all the way to the elevator cab.
+Yes, while we often think of cellular and wireless as interchangeable, that is not the case for emergency phones.
+While the signal enters the building in a “wireless” fashion, there is copper wiring required to connect the dial tone all the way to the elevator phone line in the cab, ensuring reliable communication during emergencies.

 • Will customers be responsible for providing the cellular line?

 No. Kings III provides cellular signals.
-We have agreements with multiple carriers eliminating your need to deal with someone else for phone lines– often at a lower cost than you would find if you were to buy the line yourself.
+We have agreements with multiple carriers, eliminating your need to deal with someone else for elevator phone line service—often at a lower cost than you would find if you were to buy the line yourself.
 This is a turnkey solution where we provide the hardware and access to the cellular signal, no need for the client to go sign up with a wireless carrier for another monthly bill.

 • Is cellular service reliable?

 Because our business is focused on life safety, we recognize the importance of having a signal.
-We test coverage before installation, and can also remotely locate the cellular transceiver away from the phone (if necessary) to achieve the best signal strength.
+We test coverage before installation and can also remotely locate the cellular emergency call box transceiver away from the phone (if necessary) to achieve the best signal strength.

 • How can I test my cellular phone for elevators?